triSYCL/triSYCL/doc/environment.rst

   When set to ``"1"`` the triSYCL Makefile will add the definition ``"TRISYCL_USE_OPENCL_ND_RANGE`` to the appropriate compile steps to allow the execution of ``parallel_for`` kernels using OpenCL's ND-range.
 This should be used in conjunction with the other triSYCL OpenCL environment variables.

+  Otherwise the kernels are executed as a single task with 1 work-group and 1 work-item only and all the ND-range is actually executed with a loop nest inside the kernel.
+This is a typical use case for FPGA.

 Boost.Compute
 =============